From one year to the next, I never know where my book adventures will take me. It’s literary Russian roulette.

 You can read the result on March 2nd, when Ed makes his literary debut with a riveting memoir titled On The Road Less Traveled: An Unlikely Journey from the Orphanage to the Boardroom.
 The book was acquired by powerhouse Tony Lyons for Skyhorse Publishing and is being released as a hardcover, E-book, and an Audio Book produced by award-winning May Wuthrich.

-No matter what the format, this book, as opera star Renée Fleming notes, is a “moving personal history” with twists and turns that will amaze you.
+No matter what the format, this book, as opera star Renée Fleming notes, is a “moving personal history” with twists and turns that will amaze you, the biggest one of all featured in a recent edition of the New York Post.
 For starters, we discover that Ed had a harrowing childhood, anything but privileged.

 At age three, Ed’s father literally kidnapped him, drove him cross-country, and told him that his mother was dead!
 Why?
 Because there had been an acrimonious divorce.
 And the headstrong father wanted total custody and control.